PLUS-for-Node-RED/CC100-Node-Red/.github/CONTRIBUTING.md

 # Contributing to node-red-contrib-wago-cc100

-As in Node-RED we have some guidelines for the Modbus contribution package.
+As in Node-RED we have some guidelines for the contribution package.
 We welcome contributions, but request you follow these guidelines.

  - [Coding rules](#coding-rules)